ralphjsmit/filament/docs/07-users/02-multi-factor-authentication.md

 ### Changing the email code expiration time

-Email codes are issued using a time-based one-time password (TOTP) algorithm, which means that they are only valid for a short period of time before and after the time they are generated.
-The time is defined in a "window" of time.
-By default, Filament uses an expiration window of `8`, which allows the code to be valid for 4 minutes after it is generated.
+Email codes are issued with an lifetime of 4 minutes, after which they expire.

-To change the window, for example to only be valid for 2 minutes after it is generated, you can use the `codeWindow()` method on the `EmailAuthentication` instance, set to `4`:
+To change the expiration period, for example to only be valid for 2 minutes after codes are generated, you can use the `codeExpiryMinutes()` method on the `EmailAuthentication` instance, set to `2`:

 ```php
 use Filament\Auth\MultiFactor\Email\EmailAuthentication;